CASA's Youth Engagement Initiative Highlights

-The larger goal of the USD Center for Community Service-Learning’s Youth to College (Y2C) program is to create a community of holistic learners and active citizens whose sense of compassion calls them to work towards an equitable and just society.
+The larger goal of the Karen and Tom Mulvaney Center for Community, Awareness, and Social Action’s Youth Engagement Initiative is to create a community of holistic learners and active citizens whose sense of compassion calls them to work towards an equitable and just society.
 In order to achieve this goal, we focus on providing a continuum of services, from pre-K through college and beyond.
 These services address academic, socio-emotional, and environmental needs of all learners, in addition to providing opportunities for leadership development.
 For more information on our approach, please read our Youth to College Vision (PDF).

-In the 2012-2013 academic year, the Youth to College program deepened its student leadership program, expanded holistic programs in the K-12 community, and increased on-campus collaborations at USD.
+In the 2012-2013 academic year, CASA's Youth Engagement Initiative deepened its student leadership program, expanded holistic programs in the K-12 community, and increased on-campus collaborations at USD.

 Student Leader Program

 The Student Leader program grew this year through the creation of four additional student leader retreats, which focused on leadership development.
 We expanded the role of student leaders to include planning and running reflections and formal advising sessions.
 Youth Programming staff also increased professional development opportunities by offering a large number of on-and-off-campus workshops.
 We partnered with Student Employment, who helped provide financial assistance for the expanded programing.

 A new counseling program, in partnership with USD's School of Counseling, was created at Montgomery Middle School; a Title 1 school located a few minutes from campus.
 With the strain of budget cuts, the school was left with one school counselor.
 This new program helped address the socio-emotional needs of the local school-community, while providing USD students with an incredible learning opportunity.
 We send four graduate work-study students in USD’s School of Counseling program to help create and enhance socio-emotional safety net systems, conduct peer mediation, and work with the counselor to create a wellness-focused environment in the counseling office.

 Strengthened SOLES Partnership